TobiasWestholm/local-event-finder-codex/README.md

 # Event Scanner Runtime

-A Codex-native runtime for discovering, scoring, and shortlisting events from user-provided sources and public event listings.
+A Codex-native runtime for discovering, scoring, and shortlisting events from user-provided preferences.

-Supports calendar integration.
+Supports optional calendar integration.

 ## Setup